 Tips to Get Through Xanax Withdrawal Symptoms

 - Do not leave detox early: Leaving a professional detox program early is almost guaranteed to result in relapse, and relapse during the detox period can be deadly.
 It is important that patients have access to any and all resources that will make their experience more comfortable and ensure their safety as the days unfold.
-Though it may be difficult, there is a light at the end of the tunnel, and the best way to avoid relapse is to stay within the walls of the program until withdrawal symptoms have passed.

 - Make healthful choices: Though making thoughtful and positive choices on a moment-by-moment basis may not be the focus during the first week of withdrawal symptoms, slowly patients will begin to have room for more than just detox symptoms.
 First, hydrating regularly and often is important.
 Dehydration will only worsen physical and mental health symptoms.
 Once food becomes a palatable idea, avoiding fried, sugary, and fatty foods in favor of small fruit- and vegetable-based snacks will ensure that the brain and body have the nutrients necessary to function.
 Also, throughout detox, gentle exercise like walks can help to clear the mind and help the body to mend after addiction.